Maxillofacial Injury

 - Irrigation, as well as debridement of the wound, should be carried out immediately.

-- In cases with Type II and Type III compound fractures serial irrigation and debridement are recommended for every 24 to 48 hours till a clean surgical wound is confirmed.
-Close the wound when it gets clean fully.
+- In cases with Type II and Type III compound fractures, serial irrigation and debridement are recommended every 24 to 48 hours till a clean surgical wound is confirmed.
+Close the wound when it gets fully clean.

 - Management of open fractures depends on their type and site.
 Later on wound is stabilized temporarily or definitively.

-- If coverage of soft tissue after injury is not proper soft tissue transfer or free flAp is given to the patient when fracture is treated.
+- If coverage of soft tissue after injury is not proper,r soft tissue transfer or free flap is given to the patient when the fracture is treated.

 Leave a Reply